Waterman’s Arts Centre

 The Cinema Museum, Elephant and Castle

-One week the class visit a film or play and the next week discuss it.
+One week the class watch on line or visit a film and the next week discuss it.

 A chance to learn more about current trends and become your own critic!

 “This class took me to films, play and even places I would never have been to by myself – really exciting.’

 Held at Morley College itself.
 Book now for January 2022